Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/spin.rst

 ===================

-All that remains now is to recalculate the normals to the outside by selecting all vertices, pressing :kbd:`Ctrl-N` and validating *Recalc Normals Outside* in the pop-up menu.
+All that remains now is to recalculate the normals to the outside by selecting all vertices, pressing :kbd:`Ctrl-N` and validating *Recalculate Normals Outside* in the pop-up menu.